mrolli/myitjournal/docs/guides/git.md

 neglected very often.
 Please, don't.
 No go and read [first time git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 Keep in mind that you just set your global identity.
-Almost every configuation key is also changeable on repo level.
+Almost every configuration key is also changeable on repo level.
 This means while your global identity may be "MrCool <cool@test.com>", you can still have another identity on a per repo basis, i.e. when implementing stuff for work.
 You can set your identity within